 Question: "What is the Southern Baptist Convention and what do Southern Baptists believe?"

 Answer: The Southern Baptist Convention (SBC) is an association comprised of over 16 million members in over 42,000 churches in the United States.
 Individual church membership is typically a matter of accepting Jesus Christ as personal Savior and submitting to believer’s baptism by immersion.
-The SBC is considered to be an evangelistic, mission-minded church with a generally conservative doctrine which focuses on the fact that Jesus died for our sin, was buried, and then rose from the grave and ascended to Heaven.
-Unlike some other denominations, the churches in the Southern Baptist Convention generally identify themselves as independent, autonomous congregations which have voluntarily joined together for mutual support.
+The SBC is considered to be an evangelistic, mission-minded church with a generally conservative doctrine that focuses on the fact that Jesus died for our sin, was buried, and then rose from the grave and ascended to heaven.
+Unlike some other denominations, the churches in the Southern Baptist Convention generally identify themselves as independent, autonomous congregations that have voluntarily joined together for mutual support.

-The Southern Baptist Convention got its start in 1845, in the turmoil that led to the Civil War.
+The Southern Baptist Convention got its start in 1845 during the turmoil that led to the Civil War.
 As with the war itself, there were many factors that led to the division between North and South, but the headline issue for the church was slavery.
 Following the great revivals of the early 1800s, many Baptist churches in the northern states took a strong stand for the abolition of slavery.
-Though the Triennial Convention attempted to mediate the issue by establishing a non-committal policy on slavery, the southern churches felt slighted in the national meeting, and formed their own convention at the First Baptist Church of Augusta, Georgia.
+Though the Triennial Convention attempted to mediate the issue by establishing a non-committal policy on slavery, the southern churches felt slighted in the national meeting and formed their own convention at the First Baptist Church of Augusta, Georgia.
 Though they differed on the issue of slavery, the Southern Baptists and Northern Baptists essentially held the same doctrines following the split.
 One key distinction in practice was the cooperative movement in the Southern Baptist Convention.
 Whereas the Northern Baptists maintained their independence, the Southern Baptists formed a cooperative body to support world missions and other causes.
 These cooperative efforts were directed by the central administration rather than the churches.

 In forming the denomination, Southern Baptists wanted to maintain the autonomy of the local churches while creating an alliance of churches working in friendly cooperation.
 The denomination does not ordain ministers, assign pastoral positions, or mandate contributions, as these decisions rightly belong to the local churches.
-The primary goal of the denomination is to identify with like-minded churches and pool resources to establish and advance the work of the Gospel.
-The “convention” lasts for 2 days each year, as messengers elected from the various churches gather together to address issues of doctrine and practice which impact the churches.
-The messengers develop and vote on resolutions which are then delivered back to the churches as recommended practices, but there is no authority to force churches into compliance.
+The primary goal of the denomination is to identify with like-minded churches and pool resources to establish and advance the work of the gospel.
+The “convention” lasts for 2 days each year, as messengers elected from the various churches gather together to address issues of doctrine and practice that impact the churches.
+The messengers develop and vote on resolutions that are then delivered back to the churches as recommended practices, but there is no authority to force churches into compliance.

-Overall, Southern Baptist churches are good, strong, biblically-based churches.
+Overall, Southern Baptist churches are good, strong, biblically based churches.
 As with any church denomination or association, though, there can be bad churches and/or bad pastors.
 Just as you should with any other church, sincerely ask God to lead you to the church of His choosing for you.
 Carefully examine the teachings and practices of a church before officially joining it.